A year ago today I suddenly became unwell.

 The last twelve months have been the most challenging of my life by far.
 I’ve developed a fresh awareness for what it’s like to suffer.
-It has been very tough on my family, especially my wife.
+It has been very tough on my family.
 But we have also got a lot to be thankful for.

 There are so many people with stories far worse than mine.
 But before April 28 2017 I had not come face to face with my own weakness and mortality.
 And now I am aware of my frail humanity every day.
 It changes your perspective dramatically.

 For example, Matt Chandler is a well known Christian pastor.
 He might have expected that after all he had achieved for God’s kingdom in leading a large church, he would have been spared suffering and the possibility of an early death.

 Some Christians think we can do a deal with God where if we serve him, then he is somehow obligated to protect us from all harm.
 But it doesn’t always work out that way.

 One Thanksgiving Day Chandler collapsed at home with a fit and was diagnosed with brain cancer.
 He required brain surgery, radiotherapy and chemotherapy.

 When Chandler’s wife asked the doctor what the best case and worst case scenario was, the unconventional answer was that the best case would that he would never be given the all clear, and that his cancer could come back to bite at any time.
 As for the worst case, he was told “well, you could always be hit by a truck on the way home and die instantly”.

 I will never forget Chandler preaching at Jubilee Church still with a closely cropped head of hair because of chemotherapy.